 Within each classroom, there is a display of the current R.E topic.
 This should include a range of children's work as well as key words and questions to promote thought.
 These displays are monitored by the R.E Subject Leader, the Headteacher and the Chaplaincy Team.
-As part of this display, each class has a 'Wonder Wall' element, which they use within each topic to display key ideas, vocabulary, questions of wonder and any additional teaching or learning required to enhance the topic.
+As part of this display, each class has the big question displayed, this is used within each topic to display key ideas, vocabulary, questions of wonder and any additional teaching or learning required to enhance the topic.